What We Do in the Shadows: Proposed sequel

 A sequel to the film, focused on the werewolves depicted in What We Do in the Shadows, was in development, but stopped due to some unresolved production issues.
 Originally rumored to be titled What We Do in the Moonlight, the working title was later announced as We're Wolves.

 In May 2019, Waititi said "'We're Wolves' is the film that Jemaine and I keep pretending that we're making.
 Every couple of years we say, we're making this new film called 'We're Wolves' which follows the werewolves from the film.
 I feel bad to even mention it now because we keep saying it, [but] it's like a dad saying, 'Yeah, I'll be home for Christmas.'
 I suppose we're just two dads out on the road enjoying our lives and going, 'We're not coming home for Christmas.
 We'll send a postcard.
 It's not like we don't want to come home for Christmas.
 We would like nothing more but we have a lot of shit going on.
 When are you going to die?
 Do you have a deadline before your death?
 I guarantee it before then.
 Five years, ten years?
 It took us seven years to write the [first] film, so you do the math.
 That was a sad thing to say."
+Rhys Darby added that there had been no further movement on the project in 2020.

+In 2022, Waititi added that he, Clement and Rhys "... haven’t written it, but we still want to do it.
+That’d be the only spinoff, the only thing to do with What We Do In The Shadows that I would do again."